 How Surgical Robots are Innovating Procedures

-Currently, it’s common to see robots working in a wide range of industries across the globe.
-However, in the medical field, there’s been some tremendous changes going on as surgical robotics become more the norm in many operating rooms.
-Robots are getting promoted, moving from highly-repetitive tasks such as surgical automation into more complex fields of medicine with massive success.
+Currently, it is common to see robots working in a wide range of industries across the globe.
+However, in the medical field, there have been some tremendous changes going on as surgical robotics become more the norm in many operating rooms.
+Robots are getting promoted, moving from highly repetitive tasks such as surgical automation into more complex fields of medicine with massive success.

 As surgical robotics has become more advanced, surgeons can seamlessly tackle some of the most challenging procedures, from spinal injuries to neurological surgeries, with great ease.
 For example, a surgical robot could use 3D surgical planning and intra-op guidance in spinal surgery, making an almost impossible process incredibly easy.